SimplyStaking/panic/docs/DESIGN_AND_FEATURES.md

 - When a **Channel Handler** receives an alert via **RabbitMQ**, it simply forwards it to the channel it handles and the **Node Operator** would be notified via this channel.
 - If the user sets-up a **Telegram** or **Slack** Channel with **Commands** enabled, the user would be able to control and query PANIC via Telegram Bot/Slack App Commands.
 A list of available commands is given [here](#telegram-and-slack-commands).

-For GitHub repository monitoring and alerting, PANIC operates similarly to the above but the data flows through GitHub repository dedicated processes.
+For the EVM Node and GitHub repository monitoring and alerting, PANIC operates similarly to the above but the data flows through GitHub repository dedicated processes and the EVM node dedicated processes respectively.

 For Chainlink node monitoring and alerting, PANIC operates as follows:
 - When the **Monitors** **Manager Process** receives the configurations, it starts as many **Chainlink Node Monitors** as there are Chainlink configurations to be monitored.
 A Chainlink configuration could have multiple prometheus data points setup as a node operator would have multiple Chainlink nodes setup but one running.
 If one Chainlink node goes down another would start operating to ensure fully functional operations.
 The node monitor is built to consider this and checks all prometheus data points to find the active one, if none are found an appropriate response is passed on.